SmarterApp/TDS_ItemScoring/README.md

 ## Dependencies
-ItemScoringDev has a number of direct dependencies that are necessary for it to function.
+ItemScoring has a number of direct dependencies that are necessary for it to function.
 These dependencies are already built into the Maven POM files.

 ### Compile Time Dependencies